dZev1/character-display-backend/README.md

 #### **Get Characters**
 **Endpoint**: `GET /get_characters`

 **Description**: Retrieves characters based on a specified field and value.
+If field or value is not specified, retrieves all characters in the system.

 **Request Parameters**:
    - `field`(string, required)